Cdiscount/alm-sonar-api-wrapper/README.md

 # Welcome to the ALM Sonar API Wrapper project #
 # Overview #

 This repository contains tools to help integrate SonarQube API.
-This solution create a nuget package you can use in your custom .NET solutions to connect to Sonar
+This solution create a nuget package you can use in your custom .NET solutions to connect to Sonar.

 The package is available on **nuget.org** with the Id **Cdiscount.Alm.Sonar.Api.Wrapper**

 # Configuration #